EddyMcNut/uc-intg-onkyo-avr/docs/volume.md

 ![](../screenshots/volume-multi.png)

-Lookup `multi-zone-volume` in the [JSON](../src/eiscp-commands.ts) to the available options, for example `zone2-zone3-up` to adjust zones2 and 3 but not the main zone.
+Lookup `multi-zone-volume` in the [JSON](../src/eiscp-commands.ts) to see the available options, for example `zone2-zone3-up` to adjust zones2 and 3 but not the main zone.

 *Note: multi-zone-volume does **not** support the use of the slider.*